Degree type(s): Pre-Professional Concentration

 A growing profession

-According to the Bureau of Labor Statistics, employment of optometrists is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
+Employment of optometrists is projected to grow 27% from 2014 to 2024, more than twice the national average for all occupations.

 Applying for Optometry School